When you’re locked out, and the car battery is flat, you need to find your hidden car door lock.

 How do I uncover my hidden car door lock?

 The car manufacturers usually keep this simple, because when you are locked out, you won’t have a toolkit!
-The cap that covers the lock needs to be removed.
+Firstly the cap that covers the lock needs to be removed.
 At the bottom of the cap there is usually a slot to insert your key blade.

-Then it will be case of pulling the lock towards you.
+Next it’s a case of pulling the lock cover towards you.
 If it’s never been removed before, it may be very tight.
 Use a screwdiver if you think the key is going to break.